 Employers should ensure that bathrooms for employees have adequate facilities for good hygiene including clean running water, and an adequate supply of soap, water, single-use paper hand towels or hand drying machines, and toilet paper.
 These must be kept clean, properly stocked and in good working order.

 Employers should also provide alcohol-based hand sanitizers containing at least 60% alcohol if soap and water are not immediately available.
 Hand sanitizer should be placed in multiple locations (including workplace entrances, exits and work vehicles) to encourage hand hygiene, and provided to all employees working in the field.
 If possible, choose hand sanitizer stations that are touch-free.

 Consider the following risk controls to enable physical distancing with deliveries, contractors and other visitors attending the workplace.

 - Cancel or postpone non-essential visits to the workplace.

 - Minimise the number of employees attending to deliveries, contractors and other visitors as much as possible.

 - Make hand washing facilities or alcohol-based hand sanitiser available for employees after physically handling deliveries.

-- Ask visitors before they enter the workplace if they are subject to any health directions (such as isolation, quarantine or in relation to travel), have been in contact with any confirmed cases of coronavirus (COVID-19), or have any of the symptoms listed above.
+- Ask visitors before they enter the workplace if they are subject to any directions issued by the Victorian CHO (such as isolation, quarantine or in relation to travel), have been in contact with any confirmed cases of COVID-19, or have any of the symptoms listed above.